glocalcoop/activist-network-composer/README.md

 = 1.3 - Jan 8, 2017 =
 * Upgrade to CiviCRM 4.7.15
+* Fixed composer "name" and "homepage"
+* Updated repos to use Glocal instead of GitHub

 = 1.2.2 - Sept 30, 2016 =
 * [Feature #1576] - Adding more pre-built themes sites to select